 Tom Watson, founder of IBM, once said “Nothing happens until a sale is made.”
 When it comes to online sports betting, nothing happens until a deposit is made.
 You can’t bet on your favorite athlete or team without funding your account.
 The good news is that there are plenty of online sportsbooks that accept Visa cards.
 The better news is that you don’t even need a credit card to make this option work for you.
+The bad news is that sometimes it comes with an extra fee and hassle as the battle continues between online credit card processing companies and the governments attempt to stifle them.

 My Must Know “RULES” for gambling with VISA